 NCERT Book Solutions Class 7 History Our Pasts – II Chapter 4

-Mughals expanded their kingdom from Agra and Delhi starting from the latter half of the 16th century and finally, in the 17th century, they were controlling nearly the entire subcontinent.
-They imposed structures of administration and ideas of governance, which are still practiced beyond their rule.
-In fact, the Mughals had left behind a political legacy, which the rulers of the subcontinent who succeeded them could not ignore.
+Mughals expanded their kingdom from Agra and Delhi, starting from the latter half of the 16th century and finally, in the 17th century, they were controlling nearly the entire subcontinent.
+They imposed structures of administration and ideas of governance, which are still practised beyond their rule.
+In fact, the Mughals had left behind a political legacy, which the rulers of the subcontinent, who succeeded them could not ignore.
 Chapter 4 of the CBSE Class 7 History deals with concepts related to the Mughal Empire.
-NCERT Solutions for Class 7 History Chapter 4 “The Mughal Empire” explores the solutions to the exercises given in the textbook “Our Pasts-II”.
+NCERT Solutions for Class 7 History Chapter 4 “The Mughal Empire” explores the solutions to the exercises, given in the textbook “Our Pasts-II”.
 These NCERT Solutions of the exercises provided at the end of the chapter will be a useful resource for school exams.

 Students can download the NCERT Solutions for Class 7 History PDF below.